arifbudimanar/lali/README.md

 Admin : admin.example@mail.com - password

-I personally recommended to register you own email to try the email verification system.
+I personally recommended to register your own email to try the email verification system.

 ## Table of Contents